tmichi/cmake_latex/README.md

-# cmake_latex
-CMake example for building latex file
+# miLATEX.cmake : cmake example for tex files without UseLATEX.cmake

+ - sample1 : a minimum example
+ - sample2 : an example with bibtex, images and listoffigures.